-Security is first and foremost.
-Although you're now the homeowner, there is no telling how many people possess the key to your house.
+Security is first and foremost when it comes to your new homeowner checklist.
+Although you're now the official homeowner, there is no telling how many people possess the key to your house.
 Not only is it relatively inexpensive and fast to have a locksmith install new locks, but the payoff—your family’s safety—is invaluable.

 2. Take care of the essentials

 To be sure your house is livable upon your arrival, coordinate appliance, and furniture delivery in advance.
 You don’t want to be caught without a stove or a refrigerator—not to mention without electricity and running water.
 This is why it’s also crucial to immediately set up all of your utility accounts, including water, gas, television, phone, internet, trash, and so on.

 3. Get to know the ins and outs of the home